Skip to main content

 • Product Inventory Quantity

-🧠 Pro tip: Pixels are placed on the account level, meaning that while you can have multiple conversion points, those conversion points will be optimized "equally" based on the performance they are driving.
+🧠 Pro tip: Pixels are placed on the account level, meaning that while you can have multiple conversion points, they will be optimized "equally" based on the performance they drive.

 We do not recommend having multiple conversion points if your conversion types are not of equal value.